 During your ascent, it is a must to breathe continuously.
 As you all know, the golden rule of scuba diving is not to hold your breath.
 The breathing technique is slightly different compared to the one you use when descending.

 - Inhale for 3 seconds

 - Be sure that you are exhaling fully

-1 second difference between inhaling and exhaling is to emphasize the importance of exhaling fully during your ascent.
-This will prevent lung over expansion injuries (you can read my Risks of Diving article)
+1-second difference between inhaling and exhaling is to emphasize the importance of fully exhaling during the ascent.
+This will prevent over-expansion of lung injuries.